-FEATURE_TY Feature Description Buildings used for temporary residence by employees on or in close proximity to an industrial activity such as mining, forestry, or oil and gas activities.
-A human-made clearing with unknown purposes and contains no visible buildings, fences or equipment.
+FEATURE_TY Feature Description CAMP-INDUSTRIAL Buildings used for temporary residence by employees on or in close proximity to an industrial activity such as mining, forestry, or oil and gas activities.
+CLEARING-UNKNOWN A human-made clearing with unknown purposes and contains no visible buildings, fences or equipment.
 CLEARING-WELLPAD- UNCONFIRMED Roughly square in shape clearing, roughly 90-120 meters wide (approximately 1 ha).
 Not confirmed as a well pad by available reference sources.
-Industrial facility(ies) characterized by large non-residential buildings most often surrounded by concrete for parking purposes.
-The purpose of the facility is not disclosed.
-Industrial facility(ies) characterized by large non-residential buildings most often surrounded by concrete for parking purposes.
-The purpose of the facility(ies) is unknown.
+FACILITY-OTHER Industrial facility(ies) characterized by large non-residential buildings most often surrounded by concrete for parking purposes.
+The purpose of the facility(ies) is not disclosed.
+FACILITY-UNKNOWN Industrial facility(ies) characterized by large non-residential buildings most often surrounded by concrete for parking purposes.
+The purpose of the facility is unknown.
 MILL Intense industrial and commercial development for the purpose of pulp or paper production.

 MISC-OIL-GAS- FACILITY Industrial facility used for the purpose of oil and gas.
 BATTERY SITE, COMPRESSOR SITE, FLARE STACK, METER STATION SITE, VALVE SITE OIL-GAS-PLANT Industrial facility used for oil production.
-REFINERIES, PLANTS, FACTORIES RIS-CLEARING- UNKNOWN Identifies all areas where vegetation has been removed for the purposes of preparing the land for drainage, soil removal, overburden removal, mining, etc. but where soil has been left mostly intact and relatively undisturbed.
+REFINERIES, PLANTS, FACTORIES RIS-CAMP-INDUSTRIAL Identifies areas disturbed for the purposes of housing camp workers.
+RIS-CLEARING- UNKNOWN Identifies all areas where vegetation has been removed for the purposes of preparing the land for drainage, soil removal, overburden removal, mining, etc. but where soil has been left mostly intact and relatively undisturbed.
 May include any or all of: tree removal, shrub removal, and/or grubbing (stump removal).
 Identifies areas cleared for by other industries and not for the purposes of forest harvesting or for oil sands development.
 RIS-FACILITY- OPERATIONS Designated for areas which are not part of the plant site, e.g., may include laydown areas not integrated with the main plant site(s), tailings lines, water lines, compressor station, buildings away from the main plant site, flare stack, communications tower.
 RIS-FACILITY- UNKNOWN Identifies areas where the reclamation liability associated for the disturbance is currently held by another industry operator.
 RIS-PLANT Includes areas associated with extraction, processing, upgrader.
 Plant sites may have multiple non-contiguous polygons.
+RIS-TANK-FARM Identifies areas where products of extraction or upgrading are stored.
+Products stored for on-site use can be identified under plant site or operations.
 RIS-UTILITIES Identifies areas specifically disturbed for the purposes of utilities (power generation).
 URBAN-INDUSTRIAL An industrial facility within the boundary of an urban residence.

-Note: "RIS" features were imported from the Reclamation Information System (GoA) based on the cross-reference table (Table 2.)
+Note: "RIS" features were imported from the Reclamation Information System (GoA) based on the cross-reference table (Table 2).

-6.9 09 WELL SITES ACTIVE
+5.9 09 WELL SITES ACTIVE

-FEATURE_TY Feature Description WELL-BIT Well site - ground cleared for a bitumen well pad.
+FEATURE_TY Feature Description RIS-WELL Identifies areas disturbed for the purpose of establishing exploration, production or disposal wells.
+WELL-BITUMEN Well site - ground cleared for a bitumen well pad.
 WELL-CASED Well site - ground cleared and well cased.
-WELL-CLEARED-NOT- DRILLED Well site - confirmation of the boundary outline isprovided by reference sources.
+WELL-CLEARED-DRILLED Well site - confirmation of drilling and the boundary outline is provided by reference sources.
+WELL-CLEARED-NOT- CONFIRMED Well site - confirmation of the boundary outline is not provided by reference sources.
+WELL-CLEARED-NOT- DRILLED Well site - confirmation of the boundary outline is provided by reference sources.
+WELL-DRILLED-OTHER Well site - confirmation of drilling is provided by reference sources.
 WELL-GAS Well site - ground cleared for a gas well pad.
 WELL-OIL Well site - ground cleared for an oil well pad.
 WELL-OTHER Well site - clearing, purpose is unknown.